Suprcheese/Orbital-Ion-Cannon/Readme.txt

 It was uploaded by the user Tatermand under the CC-BY-SA license.

 This mod makes use of the Factorio Standard Library by Afforess (https://github.com/Afforess/Factorio-Stdlib).

-The Auto-Targeting Station graphics are from the excellent ExtraChests mod by Qumojo (https://forums.factorio.com/viewtopic.php?f=91&t=19970)

 Several portions of the control.lua code (et al.) were inspired by code from the following mods: